• Skip to primary navigation

 ❓ Can You Refreeze Fish?

-So if you are buying a big pack of fish that was previously frozen, can you freeze it again?
-Quality reasons it's not great to freeze and refreeze.
-But I think it can be done still.
 If I am going to freeze fish I bought at Costco, you need to do it immediately when you get home.
 Don't let is sit in the fridge, package it that way you want and freeze it.

 🎣 Farm vs. Wild

-Besides choosing between buying fresh or frozen fish your next choose is picking whether you want farm raised or wild.
-I suggest doing your research and deciding what do you think is best for you.
+Besides choosing between buying fresh or frozen fish, your next choose is picking whether you want farm raised or wild.
+I suggest doing your research and deciding what you think is best for you.
 I don't claim to be an expert in this area but I want to present some different pros and cons to consider.

 There is also the sustainability factor.
 Wild fish can be overfished, which is why you might consider farmed fish.
 But what are they feeding the farmed fish?
 And are the close quarters more likely to lead to the fish getting sick?
-You can find fish that is labelled antibiotic free.
+You can find fish that is labeled antibiotic free.

 I am not saying one over the other.
 You need to decide what you think is best.
 Do a little research before your next shopping trip.
 Costco offers plenty of choices in either option.